svdorn/moonshot/README.md

 Software that you need to install.

 * [MongoDB](https://docs.mongodb.com/manual/installation/) - Database management, install it globally
-* [Webpack](https://www.npmjs.com/package/webpack) - Module bundler - install it globally
 ```
 npm install -g mongodb
-npm install -g webpack
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests
 ```